 Organizational Impact

-Operational Impact: Teams report completing studies in half the time previously required.
-Xbox can now conduct player research in markets previously considered infeasible due to language or timezone constraints.
-The adaptive questioning in AURA Interviews and Surveys generates more nuanced insights than static methods.
+Teams report completing studies in roughly half the time previously required.
+Xbox can now conduct player research in markets that were effectively off-limits due to language or timezone constraints.
+The adaptive interview and survey capabilities generate more detailed participant responses than static methods produced, which has changed what researchers are able to bring to product reviews.

 More Inclusive Research